Skip to Content

 Take a klong tour

-Bangkok’s waterways (klongs) are home to many families who live in houses on stilts lining the Chao Phraya River.
+Bangkok’s waterways (klongs) are home to many families who live in houses, some on stilts, lining the tributaries off the Chao Phraya River.

 Stop along the canals to visit wats and markets